ATL64/submodels/README.md

 -https://astro.temple.edu/~msobel/documents/pami07-7.pdf

-Note: the code is not clean, and obviously proofs nothing other than the fact that we can find examples where this works.
+Note: the code is not clean, and obviously proofs nothing other than the fact that we can find examples where this works (with this exact way of fitting the models).